noahehall/multicloud/multicloud.md

 #### serverless

+- abstracting away the compute infrastructure to the point you have no responsibilties for servers on which your code runs
 - key characteristics: any cloud providers fully managed service can be part of a serverless architecture
   - infrastructure externally managed
   - high availability